Louie Louie: Marching and concert band arrangements

-Washington State Song
+Washington State song

 In 1985, Ross Shafer, host and a writer-performer of the late-night comedy series Almost Live! on the Seattle TV station KING, spearheaded an effort to have "Louie Louie" replace "Washington, My Home" by Helen Davis as Washington's official state song.
+A "groundswell of public support" followed including support from the Kingsmen, Paul Revere and the Raiders, and the Wailers, an appearance by Shafer on Dick Clark's TV's Bloopers & Practical Jokes, and a Dubious Achievement Award from Esquire.

-Picking up on this initially prankish effort, Whatcom County Councilman Craig Cole introduced Resolution No. 85-12 in the state legislature, citing the need for a "contemporary theme song that can be used to engender a sense of pride and community, and in the enhancement of tourism and economic development".
+Picking up on this initially prankish effort, Whatcom County Councilman Craig Cole introduced Resolution No. 85-12 in March 1985 to endorse Louie Louie as the state song, citing the need for a "contemporary theme song that can be used to engender a sense of pride and community, and in the enhancement of tourism and economic development".
 His resolution also called for the creation of a new "Louie Louie County".
-While the House did not pass it, the Senate's Resolution 1985-37 declared April 12, 1985, "Louie Louie Day".
-A crowd of 4,000, estimated by press reports, convened at the state capitol that day for speeches, singalongs, and performances by the Wailers, the Kingsmen, and Paul Revere & the Raiders.
-Two days later, a Seattle event commemorated the occasion with the premiere performance of a new, Washington-centric version of the song written by composer Berry.
+While the state legislature did not designate Louie Louie as the state song, it did declare "Louie Louie Day" for April 12.
+A crowd of 3,000, estimated by press reports, convened at the state capitol in Olympia that day for speeches, singalongs, and performances by the Wailers, the Kingsmen, and Paul Revere & the Raiders.
+Two days later, a Seattle event commemorated the occasion with the premiere performance of a new, Washington-centric version of the song co-written by composer Berry.
 After a spirited debate, the legislature ultimately preserved "Washington, My Home" as the state song while also adopting Woody Guthrie's "Roll On, Columbia, Roll On" as the official folk song.
 "Louie Louie" remains the "unofficial state rock song".

-While the effort failed in the end, a cover of Berry's rewritten version was released in 1986 by Jr. Cadillac and included on the 1994 compilation The Louie Louie Collection.
-The "state rock song" was played following "Take Me Out to the Ball Game" during the seventh-inning stretch at all Seattle Mariners home games from 1990 up until the 2022 season.
+Although the effort failed in the end, a cover of Berry's rewritten version was released in 1986 by Jr. Cadillac and included on the 1994 compilation The Louie Louie Collection.
+The "state rock song" was played following "Take Me Out to the Ball Game" during the seventh-inning stretch at all Seattle Mariners home games from 1990 through 2021, then reinstated in 2025.

 International Louie Louie Day

 April 11 (Richard Berry's birthday) is celebrated as International Louie Louie Day' and is listed by Chase's Calendar of Events, the National Special Events Registry, and other sources.
-This date was chosen as the most significant date for the observance of International Louie Louie Day from a list of "Louie Louie"-related dates occurring in April, including:

-April 13, 1957 – Release of Richard Berry's original single.

-April 6, 1963 – The Kingsmen recorded the version that made "Louie Louie" famous.

-April 11 or 13, 1963 – Paul Revere and the Raiders recorded their competing version in the same studio.

-April 1, 1985 – First annual WMMR Louie Louie Parade in Philadelphia.

-April 12, 1985 – "Louie Louie Day" proclaimed by the state of Washington.

-April 14, 1985 – "Louie Louie Day" proclaimed by the mayor of Seattle.

-April 2, 1986 – "Louie Louie Day" proclaimed by the state of Oregon.

-April 10, 1998 – The Kingsmen won a historic legal case against Gusto Records/GML, regaining ownership and royalty rights to all their recordings.

-April 28, 2015 – Death of Kingsmen vocalist Jack Ely.

-April 24, 2020 – Death of Kingsmen front man Lynn Easton.

-April 16, 2021 – Death of Kingsmen guitarist Mike Mitchell.